What an endpoint includes

 If dynamic transition is configured and the response is missing next_node, returns a non-string next_node, or returns a next_node that is not in allowed_next_nodes, the tool call is treated as an error and the flow does not transition.

 Tool call results are included in conversation transcripts.
-For failed HTTP tools, Akapulu stores a sanitized error message rather than the raw upstream error text.
+For failed HTTP tools, Akapulu Labs stores a sanitized error message rather than the raw upstream error text.

 Create an endpoint